 The final rules became effective on August 20, 2012 after three years of review by the Department of Justice (DOJ).
 The final rule encompasses and defines four types of facilities which fall under the purview of the act: Adult Prisons and Jails, Lockup, Community Confinement and Juvenile Facilities.
 In order to maintain compliance with the ruling, agencies were required to have 1/3 of each facility type audited by DOJ certified auditors per year beginning August 20, 2013.
-The third, 3-year audit cycle began in September 2020 and saw the Main Institution (MI) and Pre-Release Center undergo their audits.
-The Western Massachusetts Recovery & Wellness Center (WMRWC) followed in November of 2021 and the Western Massachusetts Regional Women's Correctional Center (WCC) in September of 2022.
+The last audit cycle saw the Main Institution (MI) undergo an audit in 2023, the Western Massachusetts Regional Women's Correctional Center (WCC) in 2022 and the Western Massachusetts Recovery & Wellness Center (WMRWC) in 2021.